ggreer/geoff.greer.fm/_posts/2017-09-19-grandfathered-in.md

 These are just a few examples.
 I can go on, though I'll spare myself the effort of going into detail.
 A lot of fun things are just plain dangerous: fireworks, mountaineering, football, boxing, surfing, auto racing.
 These all reliably kill and cripple people while serving no purpose other than entertainment.
 I doubt half of them would remain legal if introduced today.

 Again, I am not saying these things should be banned or restricted.
 I enjoy alcohol, caffeine, and fireworks (occasionally all at once).
-I just wanted to show how society's standards have changed so I could make another point: Had the past been as risk-averse as the present, would we be better off?
+I wanted to show how society's standards have changed so I could make another point: Had the past been as risk-averse as the present, would we be better off?
 I don't think so.
 Does that mean we should we be more enthusiastic about allowing new inventions?
 Probably.

 ---